WangCHEN9/fatector/README.md

 - feature correlation with label
 - double check not using training data as test?

+### Output

+> outputs a .csv file with 2 columns : “UserId” and “is_fake_probability”output csv

+File are stored in : ./model_results/fake_users_test_with_prediction.csv

+> recommend a threshold to use for classification

+Will recommend 0.95

 ## Time spend

 we spend more than 5 hours in total until 2022-02-14 !